 When I was in school, I pressured myself to always try for number one.
 A “B+” was failure.
 When I didn’t make the team, I was a loser.
 When I didn’t get voted into student government, or get chosen as homecoming queen, or have my face in the yearbook above the caption “Prettiest Smile”, I wasn’t making the cut, in my book.
 I was worthless.
 It was extreme.

-In this day and age, we seem to call for a lot of “extreme.”
+In this day and age, we see a lot of “extreme.”
 Extreme diets where we eat two food groups and turn our backs on the other three for eternity.
 Extreme parenting where we either allow our kids to dive with great whites at age two, or prevent them from leaving the house until they are twenty-one.
 Extreme sports, extreme home makeovers, extreme couponing, even extreme selfies for goodness sake.
 And I certainly think it’s safe to say that politics and the exploitation of religion are becoming more and more polarizing.
 More and more extreme.

 These past few days, I’ve stared at my computer screen once again in absolute shock and disbelief over the most heinous and heartbreaking results of extreme.
 The news out of France is horrifying.
 It’s sad.
 It’s torturous.
 It’s too much to bear sometimes, isn’t it?
 What we choose to do to each other?
 To ourselves?
 Why is this?
 What is it about extreme that is so bloody appealing?

 What would happen if more of us could see and appreciate shades of gray in our religious and political persuasions, rather than just imagining the world as black and white?
-Or if we took time to study the Bible and the Torah andthe Quran before we stood on our pious soapboxes mocking others’ beliefs?
+Or if we took time to study the Bible and the Torah and the Quran before we stood on our pious soapboxes mocking others’ beliefs?
 Perhaps if we saw how much “sameness” we all share rather focusing with laser intensity on these supposed “differences”.

 I googled the phrase “similarities between the Bible and the Quran”, just for kicks.
 164,000 hits appeared.
 And how about this little piece of trivia…did you know that race and ethnicity are almost indistinguishable in our genetic code?
 It’s true.
 Not super unique.
 Humans just aren’t that different from each other — not our religions, not our genes, nothing.
 We are mostly all just average.
 And that is GREAT.
 We’re the same, you and me.
 Just two mixed up people living either in Winnipeg, or Helsinki, or Timbuktu, or Jersey City… No matter.
 No difference.
 We’re just people.
 Same same.
 Screw those extremists.
 They don’t speak for us.

 There’s this big bell curve.
 We learned about it in math class.
 And inside, there is ample room for most of us.
 It’s comfy in there.
 It’s a happy.
 Inside, we get along and we like each other because we can agree to disagree.
 We don’t have uber strong opinions about most things.
 We like pizza.
 We like hugs.
 We pay our taxes (begrudgingly).
-But for some reason, people are trying hard to stray outside the bell.
+But for some reason, people are trying hard to stray outside that big, comfortable bell.
 I’m guilty myself.
 Somehow we think that we’re missing out if we’re in the middle.
 That’s not to say we shouldn’t do our best, or try new things or be creative.
 But we shouldn’t push so far to the fringes that we become removed from our commonality, from reality.
 Or to a place where we trade love and acceptance for intolerance and hate.
 Us humans are pack animals.
 We’re not lone wolves.
 When we try to escape the pack, we end up alone.
 Forget the extremes.
 The middle of the curve is the place to be, I’m convinced.

 We need more average.
 More “C’s.”